inbravo/travel/june-2019/README.md

 ##  Ghaziabad
 *	June 30, 2019, the plan is to ride on my 11 years old motorcycle to Worlds highest motorable pass: Khardungla
-*	This pass holds strategic objective for Indian armed forces, owing to its proximity with China and Pakistan
+*	Khardungla holds strategic objective for Indian armed forces, owing to its proximity with China and Pakistan
-*	This pass is notorious for its difficult terrain, climatic conditions and high altitude
+*	Khardungla is notorious for its difficult terrain, climatic conditions and high altitude
-*	Unpredictable snow and rain, make it worse, specially for two wheeler riders
+*	Unpredictable snow and rain, make Khardungla worse, specially for two wheeler riders
 *	Khardungla holds a unique value in the eyes of all motorcycle riders, like a Makka of Motorcyclists
 *	This is my second trip to Laddakh region.
 As planed, left at 3:15 AM from home
 *	This is one of the hottest days of north Indian summers.
 By noon planning to reach J&K